SentometricsResearch/sentometrics/README.md

 ### Introduction

-The **`sentometrics`** package is **an integrated framework for textual sentiment time series aggregation and prediction**.
-It accounts for the intrinsic challenge that, for a given text, sentiment can be computed in many different ways, as well as the large number of possibilities to pool sentiment across texts and time.
-This additional layer of manipulation does not exist in standard text mining and time series analysis packages.
-The package therefore integrates the fast _quantification_ of sentiment from texts, the _aggregation_ into different sentiment time series and the optimized _prediction_ based on these measures.
+The **`sentometrics`** package is an **integrated framework for textual sentiment time series aggregation and prediction**.
+It accounts for the intrinsic challenge that textual sentiment can be computed in many different ways, as well as the large number of possibilities to pool sentiment into a time series index.
+The package therefore integrates the fast _quantification_ of sentiment from texts, the _aggregation_ into different sentiment time series and the _prediction_ based on these measures.
+All in one coherent workflow!

 See the [project page](https://sborms.github.io/sentometrics/), the [vignette](https://doi.org/10.2139/ssrn.3067734) and following [paper](https://doi.org/10.1016/j.ijforecast.2018.10.010) for respectively a brief and an extensive introduction to the package, and a real-life macroeconomic forecasting application.
 We also refer to this [survey](https://doi.org/10.2139/ssrn.2652876) for an overview of the workflow in a typical econometric analysis of sentiment from alternative (such as textual) data.